doug-letough/sbo_deps.py/README.md

 sbo_deps.py <package name>
 ````

-# How this work ?
+# How this works ?

 The sbo_deps.py search for and parse the &lt;package name&gt;.info file and retrieve all the package names at the REQUIRES line.